The Crime Writers’ Association

 Vaseem Khan – Chair

 Vaseem Khan is the author of two award-winning crime series set in India.
 His debut, The Unexpected Inheritance of Inspector Chopra, was selected by the Sunday Times as one of the 40 best crime novels published 2015-2020.
 In 2021, Midnight at Malabar House, the first in the Malabar House novels set in 1950s Bombay, won the Crime Writers’ Association Historical Dagger.
 Vaseem was born in England, but spent a decade working in India.
-Vaseem co-hosts the popular crime fiction podcast, the Red Hot Chilli Writers.
-His website is www.vaseemkhan.com Vaseem was elected to the Board in 2020 and was Joint Vice Chair from 2022.
+Vaseem co-hosts the popular crime fiction podcast, The Red Hot Chilli Writers.
+His website is www.vaseemkhan.com.
+Vaseem was elected to the Board in 2020 and was Joint Vice Chair from 2022.
 Chair of the Events and Communications Subcommittee, he was elected as CWA Chair in May 2023.

-Sarah Ward – Vice Chair
+Nadine Matheson – Vice Chair

 William Shaw – Vice Chair